 Soil: Bougainvillea requires well-drained soil.
 It should never sit in water.
 Allow 50 percent of the soil to dry out before watering again.
 Monthly organic fertilizers will strengthen the roots and help produce more flowers.
 It requires acidic soil. pH above 6.0 causes a high possibility of micronutrient deficiencies in the plant.

-Temperature: It does very well in Indian climatic conditions across a wide range of Indian temperatures.
-21-39 degrees.
+Temperature: It does very well in moderate to hot climatic conditions across (21-39 degrees).
 However, it does not do too well under 4-degree centigrade.

 Care: Bougainvillea is disease resistant and pest resistant.
 Bougainvillaea can grow quite large quickly, so it should be trimmed regularly and pruned.
 This way you can help direct its growth.
 It can also be grown vertically up a trellis.
 It has toxicity level 3 and gloves should be used while handling the plant.